ssjlee93/ru-2020-projec-03/progress.md

 Big Mac Index API was returning an HTML as opposed to JSON.
 Our instructor helped us process it as a JSON
 Country of destination shows, but the dropdown now does not show the country name
 signup does not route when signed up
-signin with email and address does not route when signed in
+signin with email and password does not route when signed in
 signup and signin with email and password does not work

 ## 8/30
-CRUD fully functioning
+added authenticated.js to route and check user signin status
+signin with email and password sign in

+#### Trouble
+signup does not route when signed up
+works on one of our coders computer fully, but another one's computer refused to stay logged in on the page
+* refreshing the page kicked the user out

+## 9/1
-Big Mac Index calculation added
+Big Mac Index API fully functional - calculation for relative PPP implemented

-##
-tomorrow
+piechart implemented
-* fix sign up redirect fixed
+signup redirect fixed

+#### Trouble
+piechart refused to show its values when data was replaced from integer to props
+signup redirect on any onclick instead of successful user creation
+displayName not showing when signed up with email/pw
-* fix display name not showing fixed
+displayName not showing on pageload
-* check password reset
-* fix dropdown option not showing fuck it
+dropdown option not showing country name on dropdown itself

-* complete bmindex and its functionality checked
+## 9/2
+checked all functionality - everything functions
+signup redirects and routes to profilepage
+signin functions correctly
+password reset functions correctly
+google signin functions correctly
+added in logo header

+for all remaining troubles, we deciced to abandom them due to time constraints

+#### Trouble
+forgot to add in country selection in MongoDB model - user must select the country each time
+piechart still does not function